eemeli/yaml/docs/04_documents.md

 To remove an anchor, use `setAnchor(null, name)`.
 The function will return the new anchor's name, or `null` if both of its arguments are `null`.

-While the `merge` option needs to be true to parse `Merge` nodes as such, this is not required during stringification.
+While the `merge` option needs to be true to parse merge pairs as such, this is not required during stringification.